Pernambuco Brazil Travel Guide

 April, August, September

 Transition in weather.
-Less rain than peak wet months.
+Less rain compared to peak season wet months.
 Fewer crowds compared to high season.
 Potentially better prices on hotels and airfare.
 Lively atmosphere.

 April and August can still experience outstanding rainfall.
 Flexibility in your plans helps if rain occurs.